MarkusAmshove/web/source/docs/authoring-builds/fundamentals.md

 ### Before/After

 Sometimes, targets are not dependent on each other, but require each other to be executed in a certain order.
-This can be achieved by defining **soft dependencies** with `Before` or `After`:
+This can be achieved by defining **order dependencies** with `Before` or `After`:

 ```c#
 Target Clean => _ => _